-- 5. After three days of absence during a term, a warning letter will be sent which will detail the attendance policy and ask that parents notify the office of any discrepancies and provide any necessary absence documentation.
-When a student has exceeded 5 (Excused/Unexcused) absences during any Term a letter will be sent home informing the student and his/her parents/guardians of the possible revocation of academic credits and possible need to setup an attendance hearing with the school administration at the end of the term.
-This letter may coincide with a student conference and/or follow up phone call and/or meeting with the student parents, in addition to any of the aforementioned interventions. - •Absences related to school activities, suspensions, court appearances, medical documented appointments/absences, bad roads and funerals are excluded from a student's absence total when considering revoking class credits. - •At the end of the term, students that have exceeded five (5) or more Excused/Unexcused absences during the term will be sent a letter regarding the revocation of academic credits and procedures to request an attendance hearing and present evidence to support their contention that the individual situation deserves special consideration.
-Failure to comply within five (5) days will result in the student being denied credit in designated classes. - •The faculty attendance committee determined by the principal will review the circumstances during the hearing and determine whether or not to grant credit.
-Extraordinary or unusual circumstances, which may have caused a student to have an absence, may be presented to the committee, which upon showing or good cause may allow an administrative waiver from the strict application of this policy.
-The committee may consider such factors as: whether the reasons are contrary to the spirit of this policy; whether the student is failing in any class; whether the student has been a disruptive, undisciplined student, whether the student has repeatedly failed to comply with school rules and regulations; and /or whether similar factors deemed appropriate by the committee.
-After the fourth term, the assistant principal/principal and counselors will make decisions in regards to excessive absences.
+Unless otherwise arranged and approved in advance, after three days of absence during a term, a warning letter will be sent which will detail the attendance policy and ask that parents notify the office of any discrepancies and provide any necessary absence documentation.
+When a student has exceeded 5 (Excused/Unexcused) absences during any Term, a letter will be sent home informing the student and his/her parents/guardians of the possible revocation of academic credits and possible need to provide documentation and/or setup an attendance review at the end of the term.
+This letter may coincide with a student conference and/or follow up phone call and/or meeting with the student and/or parents, in addition to any of the aforementioned interventions.
+The following terms and processes govern credit loss due to absenteeism:

+A. Absences related to school activities, suspensions, court appearances, medical/legal documented appointments/absences, bad roads, two (3) college visits, school suspensions, Seward state activity contests with (pre-arranged absence) form filled out in advance) and any other reason contained in board policy are excluded from a student's absence total when considering revoking class credits.

+- B. At the end of the term, students that have exceeded five (5) or more Excused/Unexcused absences during the term will be sent a letter regarding the revocation of academic credits and procedures to request an attendance review and present documentation or information to support their contention that the individual situation deserves special consideration and that credit should not be lost.
+Failure to request a review within five (5) days will result in the student being denied credit in the designated classes. - C. An attendance committee appointed by the superintendent will review the circumstances during the review and determine whether or not to grant credit.
+Extraordinary or unusual circumstances, which may have caused a student to have an absence, may be presented to the committee, which may allow the student to earn credit despite his or her absence.
+The committee may consider such factors as: whether the reasons are contrary to the spirit of this policy; whether the student is failing in any class; whether the student has been a disruptive, undisciplined student, whether the student has repeatedly failed to comply with school rules and regulations; and /or other similar factors deemed appropriate by the committee.
+After the fourth term, the assistant principal/principal and counselors will make decisions in regards to excessive absences due to teachers having fulfilled their regular teaching contract days.